bruteforceboy/accapa-checker/README.md

-For C++, but should be easily extensible for other languages.
-You may need to modify the `.sh` file and place the checker in the right directory.
+For C++, you may need to modify the `.sh` file and place the checker in the right directory for other templates.

 For C++, add the folder "checker" to the directory containing `/build` and `/src`.
 Then run: